Smart-Chain-git/certification/documentation/architecture.md

 Setup the database, mail server, and local sandbox tezos node:
 * Launch mongoDB, mongo express (admin UI), fakeSMTP, and sandbox tezos node docker containers: `docker-compose up -d`
+* Please be aware that it requires some ports on the development machine to be available.
+You can change the `docker-compose.yml` file to use other ports.
+You may need to update the REST server and daemon `application.yml` to match the updated ports.
 * Access the mongoDB administration: [http://localhost:8081](http://localhost:8081)
 * Access the fakeSMTP UI: [http://localhost:5080](http://localhost:5080)
 * Reach the sandbox tezos node: [http://localhost:18731](http://localhost:18731)